 When you think about orthodontics, most people picture braces or Invisalign.
 But sometimes, straightening teeth isn’t just about alignment—it’s about the jaw itself.
 That’s where surgical orthodontics, also called orthognathic surgery, comes in.
 This treatment combines traditional orthodontics with jaw surgery to correct severe bite problems, facial asymmetry, or jaw discrepancies that braces alone can’t fix.

-It’s a big step, and it’s normal to wonder: “Am I a candidate for surgical orthodontics?”
-The good news is that there are some clear signs that can help you figure out if this treatment might be right for you.
-Let’s break it down.
+It’s a big step, and it’s normal to wonder if this type of treatment is right for you.
+The good news is that there are some clear signs that can help you figure out whether surgical orthodontics might be a solution for your unique needs.
+Understanding these signs can help you make an informed decision and feel confident about the process.

 What Is Surgical Orthodontics?

 Surgical orthodontics isn’t just about straightening teeth—it’s about correcting the foundation of your bite: your jaw.
-While braces and aligners move teeth gradually, jaw surgery physically repositions your upper and/or lower jaw to achieve proper alignment.
+While braces and aligners gradually move teeth into the right position, jaw surgery physically repositions the upper and/or lower jaw to achieve proper alignment.

-This procedure is usually recommended for people with significant jaw discrepancies—like severe underbites, overbites, open bites, crossbites, or noticeable facial asymmetry.
-The goal is both functional and cosmetic: better chewing, clearer speech, reduced jaw pain, and a balanced, confident smile.
+This procedure is typically recommended for people with significant jaw discrepancies—like severe underbites, overbites, open bites, crossbites, or noticeable facial asymmetry.
+Beyond aesthetics, surgical orthodontics has important functional benefits: it can improve chewing efficiency, speech clarity, reduce chronic jaw discomfort, and create a more balanced, confident appearance.

 Key Signs You Might Need Surgical Orthodontics

 Not everyone with crooked teeth needs jaw surgery.
-Here are some of the most common signs that surgical orthodontics could be the solution.
+Here are some of the most common signs that surgical orthodontics could be the right path.

 If your teeth don’t meet properly, it can affect more than just your smile.
-A pronounced underbite, where the lower teeth extend past the upper teeth, or a severe overbite, where the upper teeth overlap too much, can strain your jaw and lead to problems like teeth grinding or headaches.
-An open bite, where your front teeth don’t meet, can make eating or speaking challenging.
-When bite problems are this severe, braces alone often won’t provide a long-term solution.
+A pronounced underbite, where the lower teeth extend past the upper teeth, or a severe overbite, where the upper teeth overlap too much, can place extra stress on your jaw joints, teeth, and even your neck.
+An open bite, where the front teeth don’t touch when your mouth is closed, can make eating certain foods frustrating or even painful, and it can also impact speech.

-If you regularly experience jaw pain, headaches, or clicking and popping in your jaw, misalignment could be the culprit.
+Jaw pain, frequent headaches, or clicking and popping in your jaw joints (TMJ disorder) are often linked to bite issues or jaw misalignment.
 While not all TMJ problems require surgery, jaw discrepancies are a common cause of chronic discomfort.
-Correcting the jaw can relieve stress on the joints and prevent long-term damage.
+Correcting the jaw alignment can reduce stress on the joints, alleviate pain, and prevent long-term damage.

-Sometimes patients start with traditional braces or aligners, only to find that their bite isn’t fully corrected.
-If your orthodontist notices that alignment can’t be achieved without addressing the jaw structure, surgery may be necessary.
-This ensures results are not only effective but also stable for the long term.
+In some cases, patients start with traditional braces or clear aligners, only to discover that their bite won’t fully correct.
+If an orthodontist notices that your teeth cannot achieve proper alignment without addressing the underlying jaw structure, surgery may be recommended.
+This ensures results are not only effective but also stable over time.

 Benefits of Surgical Orthodontics